bkhanal-11/basic-image-processing/image-stitching/README_feature.md

 - Higher-contrast photo will increase the magnitude of gradient linearly, hence normalize the vector

-- Very large image gradient are usually due to unreliable 3D illumination, hence clamp all the values in vector to be $`\leq 0.2`$ (experimentally tested) and normalize again
+- Very large image gradient are usually due to unreliable 3D illumination, hence clamp all the values in vector to be $\leq 0.2$ (experimentally tested) and normalize again

 ## Application